scottbedard/backend/README.md

 [![CI](https://github.com/scottbedard/backend/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/scottbedard/backend/actions)
 [![License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/scottbedard/backend/blob/main/LICENSE)

 Every application eventually needs a backend.
 This is sometimes an after thought though, and can require extra work right when a backend is needed most!
 A rushed backend can become poorly maintained, under built, and the source of endless tech debt.
-This project hopes to be a solution to this problem.
+This project hopes to be a solution.

 The process will look something like this...